kdlug/linux/README.md

 Checking `dirname'...                                       not infected
 ```
 ## rkhunter
 A tool for scanning system for suspicous rootkits, backdoors and exploits.
+### Installation
 Installation on Debian:
 `apt-get install rkhunter`
+### Updates
 First we have to check for updates:
 `rkhunter --update`
 ```sh